 Students will not be eligible for Federal Pell Grants beyond 12 semesters or equivalent as determined by federal regulation.
 Federal regulations will provide fractional equivalents for terms in which a student is enrolled less than full-time.

 Students receiving financial aid are required to accept awards to pay their term bills.
-They are required to do so in person at the Business Office in Wye Mills, Easton or Cambridge Center or online through the Student Portal/WebAdvisor/FA Self Service.
+They are required to do so in Self Service through their MyCampus portal.
 Failure to properly accept your awards will result in the student’s course schedule deletion and aid package being rescinded.

-Students awarded scholarships from outside the institution must report these awards to the Office of Financial Aid.
+Students awarded scholarships from outside the institution must report these awards to the Financial Aid Office.
 If a student’s direct costs have been met, the award package may be reduced.

 Students who receive funds in excess of their financial need are over-awarded.
 The amount of the over-award must be repaid, regardless of the origin of the error, before further federal financial assistance may be received.

-Financial Aid will only pay for courses previously dropped or failed twice and courses passed with a D grade or better only once.
-This is a policy change effective May 2013.
+Students are only eligible for Financial Aid resources for courses previously dropped or failed twice and courses passed with a D grade or better only once.

 Students who do not have a high school diploma, or an equivalent such as a GED, and who did not complete secondary school in a homeschool setting are not eligible for Title IV funds.